Sportswashing derby: Chelsea-Newcastle bound by murky owners

 Perhaps it was the realization of the severity of the situation now facing Chelsea that ensured there was no repeat on Sunday of the Abramovich chants that disrupted the previous weekend’s backing for Ukraine during a game at Burnley.

-Still hanging at Stamford Bridge, though, was “The Roman Empire” banner dedicated to the owner who has funded 21 trophies since 2003 for a club that had won only 10 in its previous 98 years.
+Still hanging at Stamford Bridge, though, was “The Roman Empire” banner on a Russian flag dedicated to the owner who has funded 21 trophies since 2003 for a club that had won only 11 in its previous 98 years.

 “You’re never going to change any Chelsea fan’s opinions on him,” 64-year-old fan Kim Clark said.
 “Never for what he’s done for this club.”

 Just as he has been for three decades, Clark was manning an unofficial stall close to the Chelsea stadium.
-There were a couple of books about Abramovich on sale and old matchday magazines — the only ones on sale with the government prohibiting the sale of new ones by the club.
+There were a couple of books about Abramovich on sale and old matchday magazines.

+Fans were unable to buy them for Sunday’s game on government orders.
+The only editions of a limited print run were provided to those who had pre-paid, club guests or media and they found the only reference to Abramovich was a statement announcing the sanctions and the government license the cub was operating under.

 “We know there’s going to be sanctions, we understand that something has to be done,” Clark said.
 “It’s getting petty… but it’s all the knock-on effects that are happening now.
 It’s affecting the fans.”